leventcz/parasut-php/README.md

 ### Methods & Parameters

-All methods fully follows related endpoint's naming convention and takes required/optional parameters as arguments.
+The methods fully follow the naming conventions of their related endpoints and take required and optional parameters as arguments.

 ```php
 // POST | https://api.parasut.com/v4/{company_id}/contacts/{id}/contact_debit_transactions